Standard Generalized Markup Language: OED

 The third edition is marked up as XML.

 Others

-Other document markup languages are partly related to SGML and XML, but—because they cannot be parsed or validated or other-wise processed using standard SGML and XML tools—they are not considered either SGML or XML languages; the Z Format markup language for typesetting and documentation is an example.
+Other document markup languages are partly related to SGML and XML, but—because they cannot be parsed or validated or otherwise processed using standard SGML and XML tools—they are not considered either SGML or XML languages; the Z Format markup language for typesetting and documentation is an example.

 Several modern programming languages support tags as primitive token types, or now support Unicode and regular expression pattern-matching.
 An example is the Scala programming language.

 Applications

 Document markup languages defined using SGML are called "applications" by the standard; many pre-XML SGML applications were proprietary property of the organizations which developed them, and thus unavailable in the World Wide Web.
 The following list is of pre-XML SGML applications.